agilestacks/stack-disposer/worker/README.md

 - `sandboxId` is a type of sandbox from [google-stack]
 - `stackId` is a id of deployed stack

-Also this endpoint accept `verbose` parameters to run undeploy with verbosity output.
+Also this endpoint accept next parameters:

+- `verbose` - to run undeploy with verbosity output.
   > Note: service should be run with `-verbose` flag to see output of undeploy commands
+- `commit` - to run undeploy agains target commit of [google-stack] repo.

 Example of request